About FAT32 and Ext4

 Ext4 (fourth extended file system) is a journaling file system for Linux, developed as the successor to Ext3.
 It is with better performance, reliability, and capacity while requiring minimal maintenance.
 It can support volumes with sizes up to 1 EB and files with sizes up to 16 TB.

 “Need to convert FAT32 to Ext4 under Windows”

 “Recently, my uncle gave me an old SanDisk flash drive, which was used in Windows PC, and formatted as FAT32 before.
-But now I want it an Ext partition 4 to hold Linux operating system, so that I can dual boot my computer from both Windows and Linux.
-So is this possible and how to I go about converting this FAT32 drive to Ext4 under Windows?
+But now I want it an Ext partition 4 to hold Linux operating system so that I can dual boot my computer from both Windows and Linux.
+So is this possible and how do I go about converting this FAT32 drive to Ext4 under Windows?
 Thank you.”

-When it comes to converting file systems of hard drive in Windows 10/8/7, you can try Windows built-in formatting tools like Disk Management, Windows File Explorer as well as Diskpart service, which can work well in formatting partitions to different file system in most cases.
+When it comes to converting file systems of hard drive in Windows 10/8/7, you can try Windows built-in formatting tools like Disk Management, Windows File Explorer as well as Diskpart service, which can work well in formatting partitions to a different file system in most cases.
 But for formatting FAT32 to Ext4, they will let you down.

 In Disk Management and File Explorer, you are only offered NTFS, FAT32 and exFAT to choose as a file system during the formatting process.
 In Diskpart, when you input the command: format fs=ext4, you will get a Virtual Disk Service error: The file system is incompatible.

 How to successfully convert FAT32 to Ext4 without data loss?